Intro to Tents

 From one-person backpacking models to basecamp domes, all of today's tents use light, compact materials, and can be comfortable, roomy homes away from home.

-Figure out how many people need to fit in a tent, and the season you'll be camping in, and you'll narrow down your choices for the type of tent you're looking for.
+Figure out how many people need to fit in a tent, and the season you'll be camping in, to narrow down your choices for the type of tent you need.

 Tarp shelters are very versatile.
 Where bugs are few, they can be used with a groundsheet in place of a tent.
 In bear country, a tarp can provide a sheltered kitchen area safely away from your sleeping quarters.
 Tarps can also be quickly erected as windbreaks or rain shelters on lunch stops, or over the head of an opened-up bivy sack to reduce stuffiness.